 The Icelandic sheep is an integral part of Icelandic society.
 Not only is lamb one of the most popular meat in Iceland, but the Icelandic wool has been keeping Icelanders warm for centuries.
 It is a magnificent fabric.
 It’s warm, waterproof, flame retardant, and self-cleaning.
 What more could you ask for?

 In this article we’ll introduce you to the Icelandic wool and tell you why it’s so special!

 Read also: The History of the Icelandic Lopapeysa.

-It’s Older Than You Think!
+It’s is Older Than You Think!

 Like their ancient forefathers, the Icelandic sheep have fleeces that are divided into two layers.
 This is an integral part of what makes Icelandic wool so special.
-The long and coarse hair of the upper layer are called tog.
+The long and coarse hair of the upper layer is called tog.
 It works in a similar way to an overcoat and repels water.
 The lower layer is called þel.
 The Þel hairs are shorter, softer and fluffier, making them perfect for insulation.

 That doesn’t Mean There Hasn’t Been Any Progress!

 For a long time, these two layers were separated by hand and used for different purposes but that process was very labour-intensive.
 During the 1920s, new, faster methods of wool production were invented and the lopi was born.
 Lopi (the word originally meaning unspun wool) consists of the two layers mixed together, producing a thread that’s light and warm, but also tough and waterproof.